Answers to frequently asked questions about the Part 2 MRCOG.

 In certain prescribed circumstances, the College does consider refunding the entry fee.
-If you wish to apply for this, please do so in writing (hard copy, not email or fax) to the Part 2 MRCOG Secretary at the RCOG immediately after the exam you failed to attend, enclosing documentary evidence to support your circumstances.
+If you wish to apply for this, please refer to our Exams Extenuating Circumstances Policy

 Once you have successfully completed your exam, the details of your award from the College, including date, are regarded as ‘public’ information.
 For candidates in the UK specialty training programme, results will be made available to LETBs/deaneries as well as the GMC.
 They may also be released to bona fide third-party enquirers (for example, other educational bodies or prospective employers).
 No information is supplied via the telephone.

 Candidates in UK-based training who intend to enter the UK Specialist Register are permitted no more than 6 attempts at the Part 2 MRCOG.
 Candidates who wish to apply for the Part 2 MRCOG following 6 previous fails need to provide supporting documentation from their Head of School (or equivalent) outlining the exceptional reasons for permitting a further attempt at the exam.

 No, but the College does require you to have attempted the Part 2 at least once within a certain period of time after passing the Part 1 or gaining exemption from the Part 1: